February 14, 2023

 As we touched on, SG&A expenses are listed separately from the cost of goods sold (COGS) on a company’s income statement.
 Because it’s difficult to cut COGS without harming the product, outside investors will often look at the ratio of SG&A expenses to sales revenue to determine whether or not your business provides a promising investment opportunity.

-SG&A expenses are also important during mergers and acquisitions, as executives will often look to slash these costs first in order to reduce redundancies and boost profit.
+SG&A expenses are particularly important during mergers and acquisitions, as executives will often look to slash these costs first in order to reduce redundancies and boost profit.

 Final thoughts